SyneRBI/SIRF/doc/UserGuide.md

 ##### CartesianGRAPPAReconstructor (MR)

 Class for a reconstructor from undersampled Cartesian raw data.
-Inherits the methods of Reconstructor.
+Inherits the methods of `Reconstructor`.

 ###### Methods (in addition to those of Reconstructor):